wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 **More Info**
 * [Monitor Your Wavefront Service with the Wavefront Usage Integration](wavefront_monitoring.html)
-* <a href="#examine-ingestion-with-the-namespace-usage-explorer">Examine Ingestion with the Namespace Usage Explorer</a>.
+* <a href="#examine-ingestion-with-the-namespace-usage-explorer-dashboard">Examine Ingestion with the Namespace Usage Explorer Dashboard</a>.

 ### Examine Points Scanned in the Alerts Browser